apache/dolphinscheduler/docs/docs/en/guide/howto/datasource-setting.md

 We here use MySQL as an example to illustrate how to configure an external database:

+> NOTE: If you use MySQL, you need to manually download [mysql-connector-java driver][mysql] (8.0.16) and move it to the libs directory of DolphinScheduler which is `api-server/libs` and `alert-server/libs` and `master-server/libs` and `worker-server/libs`.

 * First of all, follow the instructions in [datasource-setting](datasource-setting.md) `Pseudo-Cluster/Cluster Initialize the Database` section to create and initialize database
 * Set the following environment variables in your terminal or modify the `bin/env/dolphinscheduler_env.sh` with your database username and password for `{user}` and `{password}`: